gfads/rasiot/README.md

 - ☁️✅ **With_cloud_With_IRAS-IoT** → 30 rounds in a Fog-Cloud environment, IRAS-IoT enabled.

-🧪 04 - mlp_testing_algorithm
+🧪 05 - mlp_testing_algorithm

 This directory includes the algorithm used to test the previously trained MLP model, aiming to evaluate the model’s accuracy and predictive performance.

-🏋️‍♂️ 05 - mlp_training_algorithm
+🏋️‍♂️ 06 - mlp_training_algorithm

 This directory includes the algorithm used to train the MLP model, selecting and processing the appropriate training data.

-⚡ 06 - workload_script
+⚡ 07 - workload_script

 Contains the scripts used to emulate workload generation during container creation and execution.

+🧭 08 - greedy_heuristic_algorithm

+Contains part the greedy heuristic algorithm used during the experimental phase to generate the dataset for training and testing the MLP model.
+This algorithm applies a greedy decision logic to select the best and worst Fog devices based on CPU utilisation and battery level, triggering container migrations between devices as part of its decision process.
+These migrations are performed locally, without considering global optimisation, providing the empirical data later used to train the neural network model.

 ⚙️ General Instructions